graves/AwfulLog/README.md

 # Awful Log

 These come from Zinc, just stripped down.
-Subclass class them to log beacons.
+Subclass them to log beacons.

 See: [How to log Zinc events using Beacon](https://book.gtoolkit.com/how-to-log-zinc-events-using-beacon-94i4898osisv77xpzco65f9tq) where this was ripped from.